nestorSag/streaming-gmm/README.md

 # Gradient-based streamming Gaussian Mixtures in Spark

 This project forms part of an MSc dissertation at the University of Edinburgh.

-It is based on the results from [1] about a stochastic gradient ascent algorithm for (possibly regularized) GMMs and extends these results by implementing accelerated descent (actually, ascent) directions as well.
+It is based on the results of [1] and implements stochastic gradient ascent and additional accelerated gradient ascent algorithms for GMM, which make it particularly fitting for large-scale or streaming mixture models.

 ## Getting Started